CausalDynamics: A large-scale benchmark for structural discovery of dynamical causal models: Experiment details

 \subsection{Baselines}

-As part of our benchmark, we deploy 7 methods.
-We also summarize the final set of hyperparameters after a rudimentary search and attempt to set them to their default configurations.
+As part of our benchmark, we deploy 10 methods.
+We also summarize the final set of hyperparameters after a comprehensive search on a held-out dataset from the simple case, and attempt to set them to their default configurations.
 Nevertheless, we find that methods with little to no fine-tuning often outperform those that do so intensively.
 In all algorithms, we set the maximum lag $\tau_{\text{max}} = 1$, unless otherwise specified.
 This choice is motivated by the fact that dynamical systems governed by differential equations typically evolve based on a single discretization step, which suffices to capture the system’s causal structure in the resulting time series.

 \textbf{PCMCI+} (Peter Clark Momentary Conditional Independence) \cite{runge2020discovering} extends the PC‐algorithm to multivariate time series by first preselecting candidate parents and then applying momentary conditional independence (MCI) tests across all lags to estimate contemporaneous and lagged edges under controlled false discovery.
 We set the maximum lagged time ($\tau_{max} = 1$) and the critical p-value ($\alpha_{crit} = 0.01$).